AlexGerwer/leaflet-challenge/README.md

 This project is designed to be deployed as a static website, using GitHub Pages.

 The necessary steps have already been taken to configure the repository for deployment.
-The site is configured to deploy from the `main` branch.
+A docs folder was created on the `main` branch, the process for doing this can be found in the docs_GitBash.pdf file.
+The site is configured to deploy from the docs folder in the `main` branch.

-After pushing the folders containing `index.html`, `logic.js`, and `styles.css` to the `main` branch, GitHub Pages automatically builds and deploys the website.
+After pushing the folders containing `index.html`, `logic.js`, and `styles.css` to the docs folder on the `main` branch, GitHub Pages automatically builds and deploys the website.
 The deployment status can be monitored in the "Pages" section of the repository settings.

 The website is accessible at: `https://AlexGerwer.github.io/leaflet-challenge/`.